JounQin/vue-dynamic/README.md

 Load stringified or normal Vue components dynamically!

+## ChangeLog

+0.3.0: Custom Events on `dynamic` component is supported, see #23 for more details

 ## Notice

 This module is just a simple wrapper of Vue `component`, and you should only use it to use stringified static components.